 What audiences do you write for?

 Each audience and media channel requires different strategies and content.
-I write for diverse audiences, including B2B, B2C, nonprofit donors and funders, healthcare consumers, medical providers, shareholders and employees.
+I write for diverse audiences, including B2B, B2C, employees, nonprofit donors and funders, and healthcare consumers and providers.

 What kind of projects do you accept?

 Just about anything, from blogs to extensively researched books.
 Magazine articles to the entire magazine, whether print or online.
 Website content, annual reports, print and e-newsletters, fundraising appeals, case studies and value propositions, brochures, video scripts, e-mail blasts … You name it; I’ve probably written it.

 If you’ve already completed drafts of your content, I can copy edit and/or fact check to be sure it’s on-brand and on-target, clear, concise, meets your style guidelines and has a consistent voice.

 Can you manage the entire project?